RSM International

 RSM International, branded RSM since 2015, is a multinational network of accounting firms based in London, United Kingdom.
 RSM is the sixth-largest accountancy professional services network in the world by revenue.
 RSM's member firms are independent accounting and advisory businesses, each of which practices in its own right and is unified as part of the network.

-The network is administered by RSM International Limited, a company registered in England and Wales, however the network itself is not a separate legal entity and does not provide services itself.
-The largest member firms are RSM US formerly known as McGladrey, and RSM UK formerly Baker Tilly LLP.
+The network is administered by RSM International Limited, a company registered in England and Wales,.
+However, the network itself is not a separate legal entity and does not provide services.
+The largest member firms are RSM US, formerly known as McGladrey, and RSM UK, formerly Baker Tilly LLP.

 History

 RSM International was founded in 1964 as a small network called DRM (Dunwoody, Robson Rhodes, and McGladrey & Pullen).
 The organisation restructured in 1993, changing its name to RSM International.
 The word International was dropped in 2015.

 Historically, RSM was derived from the initials of three of the original founding member firms of the organization: